Murders of Gene and Eugene Thomas: Second murder trial

 Barlow's second trial began on 24 July 1995.
 In this trial the defence presented Robert Barnes, an expert from Melbourne, Australia, to challenge the prosecution.
 He testified that the bullets which came from Thomas Senior's body did not necessarily come from the CZ-27, but could have come from a large number of similar weapons.
 He also questioned whether the cut-up silencer had been used.
 Most other aspects of Barlow's second trial were substantially the same as the first trial.

 On 25 August, the jury retired to consider its verdict.
-After deliberating for two days the jury decided it could not reach a unanimous verdict.
+After deliberating for two days this jury was also unable to reach a unanimous verdict.

 Third murder trial

 Barlow's third trial began on 24 October 1995.
 During this trial, the prosecution presented an FBI expert, Charles Peters, whose test results showed that one murder bullet was unique and that the other three matched some of the bullets found at the landfill.
 Peters agreed with prosecutors that the compositions of three of the murder bullets were "analytically indistinguishable" from 14 of the landfill bullets.
 He furthermore stated that the crime scene bullets came from "the same box or a box manufactured on or, manufactured or loaded on or about," the same date as the landfill bullets.
 The defence once again presented Robert Barnes who disputed these findings.
 Peters rejected the criticism.

 Jury deliberations began on 20 November 1995.
 After 27 hours of deliberation, the jury found John Barlow guilty of double murder.
 Barlow was sentenced to life imprisonment with a non-parole period of 14 years.